 Small Business Grants

 Small business grants are essentially free money because they don’t need to be repaid.
 What’s more, credit scores typically aren’t a factor considered for awards.
+That said, grants are highly competitive and difficult to come by.

 Angel investors may pay less importance to a borrower’s credit score than credit history, as the latter can reveal more information, such as a pattern of defaults, for instance.
 Additionally, if there’s high return-on-investment potential, angel investors may fund startups, which have minimal credit history and, as such, may not fare well with the SBA approval process.